fictionco/fiction/@apps/docs/src/docs/pages.md

 }
 ```

-To use the values in your component, just reference the `_id` from the settings:
+To use the values in your component, just reference the `_id` from the settings as it relates to the `post` object which is automatically set when a dynamic page template is loaded.
+(The `post` variable is set in the computed property above).

 ```html
 <template>